An ocean topographical map with a blue gradient background and silver translucent lines

 Students and prospective students may find the resources of the State Council of Higher Education for Virginia (SCHEV) of use in planning for college and careers.
 SCHEV has created an institutional profile for each Virginia public college and university, and for each independent college or university participating in the Virginia Tuition Assistance Grant Program.

-Undergraduate Student Achievement
+Christopher Newport Student Achievement

-To measure the student achievement of undergraduate students at Christopher Newport, the university uses the following key student completion indicators.
+To measure the student achievement of students at Christopher Newport, the university uses the following key student completion indicators.

 Loading...